When does child support end? How do I end it?

 - are going to school full-time.

 When your child is no longer a dependant, you have to take steps to make sure the separation agreement or court order is no longer being enforced.
-You may have to contact the Family Responsibility Office if they are enforcing child support payments.
+You may have to contact the if they are enforcing child support payments.
 Or, you may have to go to court and bring a motion to change.